 Ab separation can decrease your core strength, which will make your back muscles work harder and increase the pressure on your pelvic floor muscles.
 If the separation does not close after birth, it might contribute to constant lower back pain and pelvic floor dysfunction.

 What can I do to prevent ab separation?

 Most women will have a certain degree of ab separation during pregnancy, but, there are things you can do to reduce the risk of having a significant ab separation and to help close the gap after birth.
 Remember, the bigger the gap, the harder it will be to close after birth.
 You can start strengthening your transversus abdominus during pregnancy, also working on your pelvic floor so that your core muscles are in good shape.

-Working with your pelvic physiotherapist, you can get customized help that target what your body really needs.
-In general, you might want to try to reduce the outward pressure onto your belly button during daily activities.
-For example, turning to the side to getting up and out of bed, engaging your transversus abdominis when bending down to pick things up.
+Working with your pelvic physiotherapist, you can get customized help that targets what your body really needs.
+In general, you might want to try to reduce the outward pressure on your belly button during daily activities.
+For example, turning to the side to get up and out of bed, engaging your transversus abdominis when bending down to pick things up.
 Safe and regular exercises during pregnancy can also help.
-Sometimes you can benefit from getting a belly support band for more support at the area.
+Sometimes you can benefit from getting a belly support band for more support in the area.

 If you’re pregnant or thinking about becoming pregnant, it’s always a good idea to meet with your pelvic physiotherapist.
 While things like ‘diastasis recti’ may sound scary and unfamiliar, it’s a natural part of your journey to motherhood.
 We’re here to help.
 Make your appointment today.
 Have questions about ab separation during pregnancy?
 Let us know in the comments!